tchajed/sys-verif-fa25/docs/notes/verifying_functional.md

 :::

 Why prove the above?
-These obligations show that any sequence of operations can be understood in terms of `_spec` variants, even though we run the concrete versions:
+These obligations show that any sequence of operations can be understood in terms of model (the `_spec` variants of each function), even though we run the concrete versions.
+For example this code:

 ```
 let x := init c1;